Kagebounshin/neverday-milestone-project-1/README.md

 ---

 - Color Scheme
-    - The website has a white background, but with two diffrent types of light grey to make an nice transaction between the sections.
+    - The website has a white background, and two diffrent types of light grey to make an nice transaction between the sections.

 - Typography
     - I've used the Roboto font from [GoogleFonts](https://fonts.google.com/specimen/Roboto?preview.text_type=custom#glyphs), I think its clean and looks really nice.
-The fall back font is san serif.
+The fall back font is sans-serif.

 - Images
     - I have two images in a carousel right at the homepage, the first one is the bands logo, and a text with some additional information about our music.
 The second images is with the grimreaper and our logo, and a text with information on how to sign up for the newsletter.